rhidayat1980/blog-astro/src/content/post/golang/introduction-to-golang.md

 ## What is Go?

 Go (also known as Golang) is an open-source programming language developed by Google.
-It was created by Robert Griesemer, Rob Pike, and Ken Thompson at Google in 2007 and was officially released in 2009.
-Go was designed with simplicity, efficiency, and productivity in mind.
+After spending years dealing with complex C++ codebases at Google, Robert Griesemer, Rob Pike, and Ken Thompson created Go to address real-world development challenges they faced.
+The language was officially released in 2009, and I've been using it professionally since 2018.

+## Why I Chose Go

+When I first started with Go, I was skeptical about its simplicity.
+Coming from a Java background, I thought "Where are all the features?"
+But after building several microservices and CLI tools, I realized that this simplicity was actually Go's superpower.
+Here's what won me over:

+1. **Practical Simplicity**: No fancy features to debate about - just write code that works.
+In my team, this ended countless discussions about "the right way" to do things.

+2. **Lightning-Fast Compilation**: Our CI/CD pipeline went from 15 minutes to 3 minutes after switching from Java.
+This means faster iterations and happier developers.

+3. **Real Concurrency**: Instead of complex thread pools and executors, Go gives you goroutines.
+I recently converted a data processing service from Python to Go, and the concurrent version handled 10x more requests.

+4. **Battle-Tested Garbage Collection**: Unlike in Java, I've rarely had to tune the GC.
+It just works, even under heavy load.

+5. **Batteries Included**: The standard library is so complete that for many projects, I don't need external dependencies at all.

 ## Features of Go